Cam McCormick

-Cameron McCormick (born April 2, 1998) is a former American college football tight end who is currently a scouting assistant with the New England Patriots of the National Football League (NFL).
-He played college football at Oregon and Miami and went undrafted in the 2025 NFL draft.
+Cameron McCormick (born April 2, 1998) is an American former college football player who was a tight end for the Oregon Ducks and Miami Hurricanes.
+He is currently a scouting assistant with the New England Patriots of the National Football League (NFL).

 After suffering multiple season-ending injuries requiring surgeries and 1 extra year of COVID eligibility, McCormick was granted his ninth year of NCAA eligibility extending through the 2024 NCAA Division I FBS football season in 2022.
 He is thought to be the first football player to have been granted such eligibility.

 Early life

 Cam McCormick was born to father Corey and mother Debra McCormick in Mesa, Arizona on April 2, 1998.
 His parents met in Arizona, and Corey had been a college baseball player at Arizona State University.
 Two years after McCormick's birth, his parents were divorced.
 Debra suffered a bout of melanoma—diagnosed at one point as stage 4—when McCormick was five years old.
 McCormick and his mother remained in the Phoenix metropolitan area until shortly before McCormick began the second grade in 2006 when his mother moved with him to Pennsylvania.
 McCormick and his mother returned to the Western United States in 2012, settling down in Bend, Oregon.